biocore/cmi-workshops/docs/qiita-16S-processing.rst

    :align:   center

-This will open a dialogue that gives you information about currently running jobs, as well as jobs that failed with some sort of error.
+This will open a dialogue that gives you information about currently running jobs, as well as jobs that failed with some sort of error. *Please note*, this dialogue keeps the entire history of errors that Qiita encountered for your jobs, so take notice of dates and times in the `Hartbeat` column.

 .. figure::  images/processing-summary.png
    :align:   center

 The summary generation shouldn't take too long.
-When it completes, you can click back on the per_sample_FASTQ object and scroll to the bottom of the page to see a short peek at the data in each of the FASTQ files in the object.
+When it completes, you can click back on the FASTQ object and scroll to the bottom of the page to see a short peek at the data in each of the FASTQ files in the object.
 These summaries can be useful for troubleshooting.